FutureProofHomes/wyoming-enhancements/README.md

 - [Written tutorial](https://github.com/FutureProofHomes/wyoming-enhancements/tree/master/snapcast/docs)

-## Enhancement 3.1: Bluetooth Presence Detection by plugging an ESP32 with ESPresense Installed into the Wyoming Satellite.
+## Enhancement 3.1: Bluetooth Presence Detection by plugging an ESP32 w/ ESPresense into the Wyoming Satellite.

 Have an ESP32 lying around?
 Install ESPresense on it then plug it in to the Wyoming Voice Satellite's spare USB port like a dongle.
 Enjoy the convience of a single power cable and two products that almost/kinda feel like one.